linode/docs/docs/guides/applications/configuration-management/cloud-init/write-files-with-cloud-init/index.md

 ---
 slug: write-files-with-cloud-init
-title: "Use Cloud-init to Write to a File"
+title: "Use Cloud-Init to Write to a File"
 description: "Find out how you can use cloud-init to automate writing and modifying files during your new servers' initialization."
-og_description: "Find out how you can use cloud-init to automate writing and modifying files during your new servers' initialization."
 keywords: ['cloud-init','cloudinit','write files','sed']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 authors: ["Nathaniel Stickman"]
-published: 2023-09-27
+published: 2023-11-15
 modified_by:
   name: Nathaniel Stickman
 external_resources: